FabienLamonarca/kubernetes-resources/notes/Storage.md

 In order to have storage for applications, users have to claim the persistent volume

-- PVC are also created by YAML configuration manifest
+PVC are also created by YAML configuration manifest

-- 1 : Pod requete a volume through the PV claim
+1. Pod request a volume through the PV claim
-- 2 : Claim tries to find a volume in cluster
+2. Claim tries to find a volume in cluster
-- 3 : Volume has the actual storage backend
+3. Volume has the actual storage backend

 Persistent Volumes Claims **are namespaced**